 Through outreach and communication, the JDMTP promotes the adoption of program successes by industrial base manufacturers.
 To this end, the DoD ManTech Program will collaborate with external partners to close manufacturing gaps, improve supply chain resiliency, and increase program effectiveness.
-Current defense manufacturing challenges cannot be solved solely through DoD ManTech Program investments; there is advantage in partnering with the larger innovation ecosystem, including DoD, industry, universities, and allies.
+Current defense manufacturing challenges cannot be solved solely through DoD ManTech Program investments; there is advantage in partnering with the larger innovation system, including DoD, industry, academia, and allies and partners.